 An 18-wheeler can outmatch a passenger vehicle by up to 20 times the size and weight, depending on the load.
 Plus, the majority of accidents from the VDOT 2018 crash report were on highways, where many trucks travel at high speeds.
 Combined, these factors can cause serious injuries to victims, such as:

-You may be able to recover for your losses related to these injuries, including your medical costs, lost wages, pain and suffering, and many others.
+You may be able to recover from your losses related to these injuries, including your medical costs, lost wages, pain and suffering, and many others.
 The key to getting the full amount of monetary damages allowed by Virginia laws is retaining a skilled truck crash lawyer.
 Besides the normal complications in dealing with insurance companies, there are additional complications with truck accident claims.
 The coverage amounts higher, which means insurers assign their most experienced employees to fight your claim.
-Also, there may be multiple parties to pursue for compensation.
+Also, there may be multiple parties to pursue compensation.
 You might need to include a trucking company, employer, partnership, or other entities.

 As you can see, there is a multitude of reasons you should rely on a skilled lawyer to assist with the truck crash claims process.
 To learn more about your rights as a victim, please call Hampton Injury Law to set up a case evaluation with a truck accident lawyer.